 The number of positive reviews and recommendations a subcontractor has will usually determine how qualified they are for the job.
 As in any service, getting references from credible commercial construction contractors looks good in a subcontractor’s resume.
 It is your responsibility as an owner to determine this; make a few calls and interviews from past clients about the subcontractor’s performance from start to finish of the past project.

 To hire the best subcontractor that would fit well with the job you require of them, you can make a set of selection criteria having all the qualities you want in the specialty contractor.
 If they check all the boxes, you can go ahead and have a sit-down with them to discuss the details of the project.
-Commercial general contractors and subcontractors should work harmoniously to ensure that the building project can smoothly proceed, and with little risks for all the parties involved.
+Commercial general contractors and subcontractors should work harmoniously to ensure that the building project can smoothly proceed and with little risk for all the parties involved.